scolecite/mica-gd355/lectures/w5-assignments.md

 - Watch from 7.1 to 7.6 from [The Coding Train](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6bI1SlcCRfLH79HZrFAtBvX) on manipulating HTML with p5.js.

 ## Weird drawing software
-Based on the feedback you got from the classmates, edit and refine your code and finish the project.
+Based on the feedback you got from the classmates, edit and refine your code and finish the project. *Bosnus points: Add user interface elements such as buttons and sliders so that users can control the drawing software.*

 ### Deliverables
 - Your working code: I should be able to run it on my machine.
 Test before you submit.
 No errors.